Fo-Ti known as Polygonum multiflorum is one of the most popular herbs used in traditional Chinese medicine.

 Yet, additional research is needed to gain an understanding of how Fo-ti can decrease cholesterol.

 2) Prevents the hardening of arteries:

-TSG can stop the arteries from hardening by decreasing lipid-levels inside the blood, decrease inflammation as well as normalize structures in blood vessels through a decrease in MMP-2 as well as MMP-9 genes expressions.
+TSG can stop the arteries from hardening by decreasing lipid-levels inside the blood, decrease inflammation as well as normalize structures in blood vessels through a decrease in MMP-2 as well as MMP-9 gene expressions.

 3) Protective effects associated with blood-clotting disorders:

 This occurs more frequently in the area of the lungs which causes pulmonary embolisms, the brain which causes strokes, in the legs, kidneys and gastrointestinal tract.
-This is a phenomenon which is called thromboembolism.
+This is a phenomenon which is called a thromboembolism.

 2,3,5,4'-tetrahydroxystilbene-2-O-beta-D-glucoside a chemical isolated from Fo-ti is able to prevent this abnormal blood-clotting.